Frequently Asked Questions

 WILL THE COUNSELING CENTER DOCUMENT MY NEED FOR AN EMOTIONAL SUPPORT ANIMAL?

 Students occasionally request letters from our counselors for their pets.
-While we understand that a pet can be an important source of support during demanding times, emotional support animals are not prescribed or specifically recommended by Counseling Center clinicians.
-Therefore, our counselors do not provide letters for emotional support animals.
+While we understand that a pet can be an important source of support during demanding times, emotional support animals are not prescribed or specifically recommended by the Student Health and Counseling Center staff.
+Therefore, our center does not provide letters for emotional support animals.

 Sometimes students face eviction, fines, or loss of their animal when they make the decision to bring an animal into their housing without the owner’s knowledge or proper documentation.
-This is also not a situation under which our counselors will write a letter.
+This is also not a situation under which our staff members will write a letter.

 If a mental health professional outside of the Counseling Center has prescribed or recommended an emotional support animal, they may be willing to write a letter that will meet the requirements.